akhodakivskiy/VimFx/documentation/config-file.md

 Tip: If you already have made customizations in VimFx’s options page in the Add-ons Manager, you can use the “Export all” button there to copy all options as JSON.
-Paste it in your config file and either edit it, or iterate of it:
+Paste it in your config file and either edit it, or iterate over it:

 ```js
 let options = {"hints.chars": "1234567 89"} // Pasted exported options.